learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 video, the value is listed as part of the URL.
 This value is a URL parameter and allows for convenient sharing and bookmarking.

-We've seen already that we can use **React Router** to alter the URL of a React app.
-The challenge here though - how do we set up our `Route`s so that they can produce URLs with parameters that correspond to resources we want to display in our app?
+We've seen already that we can use React Router to alter the URL of a React app.
+The challenge here though &mdash; how do we set up our `Route`s so that they can produce URLs with parameters that correspond to resources we want to display in our app?

 ## Nesting